Paul Kay was fantastic in securing us a great deal and explaining everything in full. Thanks and would wholeheartedly

 Saving energy in the office

 Running a business can be expensive and your outgoings can add up very quickly.
 For example, you may need to pay rent for your building, provide a salary for your employees and keep up with the general running costs, such as business electricity and gas, while still making a profit.
-Whether you’re looking for ways to save money or you’re trying to be more environmentally friendly, cutting down on your energy usage could be a good idea.
-Below, we’ve identified just some of the ways you can save business energy in an office.
+Whether you’re looking for ways to save money or trying to be more environmentally friendly, cutting down on your energy usage could be a good idea.
+Below, we’ve identified just some of the ways to save energy in the office.

 1. Turn your computer off

-Many office workers will put their computer to sleep before running out the door at 5pm on the dot.
+Our first method to reduce energy consumption in the office is to turn your computer off.
+It sounds simple, but many office workers will only put their computer to sleep before running out the door at 5pm on the dot.
 However, turning your computer off completely could save slightly more electricity.
 If there are a lot of computers in the office, this could add up to a substantial saving, particularly over a few months or years.

 In the past, it’s been stated that the surge in electricity required to start up a computer is more than the amount that’s used when the device is left in sleep mode.
-However, this is a myth, so if you run an office, encourage your employees to shut their computer down every day.
+However, this is a myth.
+So, if you run an office, encourage your employees to shut their computer down properly every day.

 Turn off the lights

 Another feature that will use a large amount of electricity in an office is lighting.
 Lights that are left on overnight could be the cause of an increased electricity bill.
-You should ensure that all employees understand that it’s their responsibility to turn off the lights if they’re the last one to leave in the evening.
+To save energy, you should ensure that all employees understand that it’s their responsibility to turn off the lights if they’re the last one to leave in the evening.
 This also goes for members of staff that are the last to leave a meeting room.
 If you notice a light on that doesn’t need to be, simply switch it off.

 3. Share the tea round